 An immersive sound installation that captures the breadth and feel of the River Irwell will make its debut for the Sounds From The Other City festival.

-The installation, From The River’s Mouth, created by Hayley Suviste will be on show on Sunday 4 May as part of the festival.
+The installation, From The River’s Mouth, created by Hayley Suviste will be on show on Sunday 4 May in the University’s acoustic laboratories.

 Residents will be able to experience the sounds of the River Irwell, a project that has been developed over the past few months, with the exhibition presenting a series of installations that can be explored across unique acoustic rooms.